 As part of a movement recently deemed postpolitical, I have to admit I fall more on the passivist side of the spectrum – at least this particular conception of it.
 I talk about politics when they interest me or when I enjoy doing so, and I feel an obligation not to actively make things worse.
 But I don’t feel like I need to talk nonstop about whatever the designated Issue is until it distresses me and my readers both.

-Possibly I just wasn’t designed for politics.
-I’m actively repulsed by most protests, regardless of cause or alignment, simply because the idea of thousands of enraged people joining together to scream at something – without even considering whether the other side has a point – terrifies and disgusts me.
-Even hashtag campaigns and other social media protest-substitutes evoke the same feeling of panic.
+Maybe I just wasn’t designed for politics.
+I’m freaked out by most protests, regardless of cause or alignment, simply because the idea of thousands of enraged people joining together and making lots of noise – without even considering whether the other side has a point – is viscerally scary to me.
+Even hashtag campaigns and other social media protest-substitutes evoke some of these feelings.
 Maybe I was the victim of mob violence in a past life or something, I don’t know.

 Other people I know are too sensitive to be political – hearing about all the evils of the world makes them want to curl into a ball and cry for hours.
 Still others feel deep personal guilt about anything they hear – an almost psychotic belief that if people are being hurt anywhere in the world, it’s their fault for not preventing it.
 A few are chronically uncertain about which side to take and worried that anything they do will cause more harm than good.
 A couple have traumatic experiences that make them leery of affiliating with a particular side – did you know the prosecutor in the Ferguson case was the son of a police officer who was killed by a black suspect?
 And still others are perfectly innocent and just want to reblog kitten pictures.

 Pervocracy admits this, and puts it better than I do: